-The Kinesiology graduate admissions committee awards small scholarships to a limited number of entering students.
-There is no application procedure; students are considered for scholarship support when they apply to the graduate program.
+The Kinesiology graduate committee awards scholarships, fellowships, and teaching assistantships to a number of entering students.
+There is no application procedure; students are considered for support when they apply to the graduate program.
 Research assistantships are available occasionally, and are typically supported by grant funds awarded to individual faculty.
-Thus, applications for these limited resources (which typically go to advanced Master's and Ph.D. students) are made directly to individual faculty members.